edubf22/mini-project-IV/README.md

 ## Challanges
 - Giving priority to the right parts of the project.
 I spent a lot of time imputing missing values with fancier groups, only to realize later that I would not be able to incorporate that in the pipeline.
 - Saving the model using pipeline.
-Before, I had saved the model with processed data.
+Before, I had saved the model using processed data.
+Figuring out how to include the feature engineering steps in the pipeline was a big challenge.
 - Understanding how to build an API using Flask.

 ## Future Goals